 Click the gear icon and hover over any existing charts, then click the pencil icon.
 This opens a panel to edit that chart.
 Edit the context, its title, add or remove dimensions, or delete the chart altogether.

 These customizations appear for anyone else with access to that War Room.

 Click on the name of any node to seamlessly navigate to that node's dashboard.
 This is the same dashboard that comes pre-configured with every installation of the Netdata Agent, so it features thousands of metrics and hundreds of interactive charts without needing to waste time setting it up.

-With all of the Agent's real-time data at your fingertips, you can first identify health or performance anomalies with Netdata Cloud, and then engage your team to perform root-cause analysis using the Agent's granular metrics.
+With all of the an individual node's real-time data at your fingertips, you can first identify health or performance anomalies with Netdata Cloud, and then engage your team to perform root-cause analysis using the Agent's granular metrics.